zilliztech/claude-context/README.md

 - Traditional search tools can't bridge the gap between **human intent** and **code implementation**

 ### ✅ **Our Solution**
-CodeIndexer bridges the gap between human understanding and code discovery through:
+Code Context bridges the gap between human understanding and code discovery through:
 - **Context awareness** - understands relationships between different parts of your codebase
 - **Semantic search** with natural language queries like *"find authentication functions"*
 - **AI-powered understanding** of code meaning and relationships